-I wrote the below article for the always excellent Heroes and Villans fanzine back in 2004, the issue came out on the day when Villa entertained Liverpool at Villa Park.
+I wrote the below article for Heroes and Villans fanzine back in 2004, the issue came out on the day when Villa entertained Liverpool at Villa Park.
 The game ended 1-1 and I remember the Villa Park faithful giving Stephen Gerrard a standing ovation after he was head-and-shoulders better than any other player on the pitch that afternoon.

 The article talks about growing up during a spell when Villa didn’t beat Liverpool for 11 years.
 Villa fans in their 20’s or younger, wouldn’t have experienced the time when Liverpool were a dominant force in English football, like Manchester United are now.
 To update things a little at the end (until March 2013), I’ve added Villa’s record against Liverpool, since this article was originally published.
 But in the meantime, cast your mind back to Villa 2004, under O’Leary and Deadly Doug Ellis…